0xYahia/Front-End-Material/Study/javaScriptStd.md

 Example:
 var h1 = document.createElement("h1");
 h1.textContent = "Yahia"; => here i set the text of the h1 element or override it.
-NOTE: if i wnat remove the text of the h1 element. h1.textContent += "Yahia"; =>a here i append the text to the h1 element. document.body.append(h1); => here i append the h1 element to the body element.
+NOTE: if i want remove the text of the h1 element. h1.textContent += "Yahia"; =>a here i append the text to the h1 element. document.body.append(h1); => here i append the h1 element to the body element.

 Another way to create element in the DOM:
 1- get element from the DOM: document.getElementById("id-name");
-2- use inerrHTML property to create the element.
+2- use innerHTML property to create the element.
 Example:
 var div = document.getElementById("id-name");
 div.innerHTML = "<h1>Yahia</h1>"; => here i create the h1 element and append it to the div element.